Voice-activated devices: Are there voice-activated devices that may help someone with a number of physical challenges?

 These are the three voice assistant devices from Google, Amazon and Apple that you may wish to explore as a voice assistant for your friend:

-- Google smart homes include: (at BestBuy), the (at Wal-Mart) and the (at Wal-Mart).
+- Google smart homes include: the Google Nest Hub (at BestBuy), the (at BestBuy) and the Google Nest Audio Smart Speaker (at BestBuy).
 All three devices come with the OK Google voice assistant.
-Other than price, the difference between the three devices is geared toward size and sound quality of the device – the Google Home and Home Max have a greater range for picking up voice commands and a deeper bass for music than the Google Mini.
-More information between the devices can be found in this .
-The Google Home Max costs about $300 (Cdn), the Google Home costs about $70 (Cdn) and the Google Nest Mini costs about $50 (Cdn), plus additional shipping fees if ordered online.
+Other than price, the difference between the three devices is geared toward size and sound quality of the device.
+More information between the devices can be found in this article by TechAdvisor.
+The article also talks about Google Assistant which you can learn more about in this article by Pocket-lint.
+Finally, there is also an article by rtings.com that compares the Google Nest Mini with the Google Nest Audio Smart Speaker.
+The Google Nest Hub costs about $65 (CDN), the Google Nest Mini costs about $50 (CDN) and the Google Nest Audio Smart Speaker Costs about $100 (CDN), plus additional shipping fees if ordered online.

 has an extensive list about which smart devices work on each Google device.

-- (at amazon.ca) and (at amazon.ca) are two of the more popular devices from Amazon.
+- (at amazon.ca) is one of the more popular devices from Amazon.
 These devices come equipped with Alexa, Amazon’s voice assistant.
 Similar to the Google Home and Google Mini, the major differences in the devices are the size of each and the sound and microphone quality.
-The Echo costs about $80 (Cdn) and the Dot costs about $50 (Cdn).
+The Echo costs about $70 (CDN).

 that work with the Amazon’s voice assistant.